charles-hood/gatsby-starter-foundation-personal/src/content/pages/index.md

 slug: /
 title: Charles Hood
 tagline: Technologist and Music Fan
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/cdh-moody-pic.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a systems engineer specializing in storage networking, based in Atlanta, Georgia.
-Believes the best music is not on your radio.
+I am a systems engineer specializing in storage networking, based in Atlanta, Georgia.
+I believe the best music is not on your radio!